-These financial statements have been prepared under the historical cost convention and in accordance with the Financial Reporting Standard 102, the 'Financial Reporting Standard applicable in the United Kingdom and the Republic of Ireland', and the Companies Act 2006.
+These financial statements have been prepared under the historical cost convention and in accordance with FRS 102, the 'Financial Reporting Standard applicable in the United Kingdom and the Republic of Ireland', and the Companies Act 2006.

 The preparation of financial statements in compliance with FRS 102 requires the use of certain critical accounting estimates.
-It also requires management to exercise judgment in applying the company's accounting policies (see note 2).
+It also requires management to exercise judgment in applying the Group's accounting policies.

-The Company is a wholly owned subsidiary Gauselmann AG and is included in those consolidated financial statements which are publicly available.
-Consequently, the Company has taken advantage of the exemption from preparing a cash flow statement as permitted by FRS 102 paragraph 1.12 (b).
+The Group is a wholly owned subsidiary Gauselmann AG and is included in those consolidated financial statements which are publicly available.
+Consequently, the Group has taken advantage of the exemption from preparing a cash flow statement as permitted by FRS 102 paragraph 1.12 (b).